 Trifacta for Marketing Data Onboarding

 The rate at which we’re seeing companies adopt Trifacta for onboarding data, and often specifically marketing data, is huge.
 Whether Trifacta is used as a standalone tool for marketing teams, as is the case with Malwarebytes, or is embedded into a proprietary marketing platform, Trifacta is solving a critical pain point for marketers.

 The primary advantage we hear from marketers for using Trifacta is the ability to cleanse and prepare data with an intuitive interface—no more piecing together Excel spreadsheets or recruiting data science teams for help.
 But the automation that Trifacta provides is key, too.
 With the ability to schedule repeated transformations for each new dataset, marketers are often left to review transformed data, instead of preparing it from scratch.
-To get a sense for the other features that make Trifacta a great fit for onboarding marketing data, we welcome you to try out our free cloud version of Trifacta Wrangler.
+To get a sense for the other features that make Trifacta a great fit for onboarding marketing data, we welcome you to try out our free 30-day trial of Trifacta.